apoorvpatne10/Restart/README.md

 pip install -r requirements.txt
 ```

-Deactivate the virtual environment by simply typing 'deactivate'
+If you want to deactivate virtualenv, do it by simply typing 'deactivate'.

 ## Demo